ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

 Envelope encryption offers several benefits for protecting your data:
 - Protection under a combination of multiple algorithms Envelope encryption uses the best benefits from symmetric and public key algorithms to keep your keys secure.
   1. Symmetric key algorithms work faster, are more scalable, and more secure than public key algorithms.
-Public key algorithms use complicated mathematics that increase computational overhead, especially when dealing with large volumes of data.
+Public key algorithms, also known as asymmetric algorithms, use complicated mathematics that increase computational overhead, especially when dealing with large volumes of data.
 Public key algorithms are also more susceptible to brute force attacks due to having a private key algorithm component that is easily recognizable by hackers.
 Symmetric key algorithms requires less computed power and are resistant to brute force attacks due to having a less recognizable structure.
-  2. Public key algorithms allow for easier access control when granting access to keys at an individual level compared to symmetric key algorithms.
-Symmetric key algorithms have a key exchange problem, which is that access to a secret key can only be exchanged through a secure transfer.
-By using public key algorithms, encrypted DEKs (wDEKs) can be shared and unencrypted only by those with access to the encrypting root key, mitigating the key exchange problem of symmetric algorithms.
+  2. Public key algorithms are better at handling identity management than symmetric key algorithms.
+Symmetric key algorithms have a key exchange problem, which is that access to a key can only be exchanged through a secure transfer.
+Public key algorithms assign identities using two different keys -- a public key which is strictly used to encrypt messages, making it safe for anyone to have, and a private key that decrypt messages and never needs to be shared.
 - Easier key management
   You can encrypt multiple DEKs under a singular root key, which minimizes the amount of keys that you might need to manage in a key management service.
 You can also choose to save time on key maintenance by only rotating your root keys, instead of